kk-spartans/scholars-cup/07 - Speeches that Inspire, Speeches that Spit Fire/03 - Leaders speaking abroad — impact and reception.md

 The Love, Actually prime minister is basically allergic to flattery and soft focus “we’re all friends” rhetoric.
 Obama’s Mexico speech ends with a soaring “You are the dream.
 This is your moment.”

+“That’s all very lovely, but the US actually wants something, and would bully to get it won’t it?
+How could the ”